devitocodes/devito/benchmarks/user/README.md

   `OMP_NUM_THREADS` environment variable to a different value.
 When might we want to do this?
-  - Unless on a hyperthreads-centerd system, such as an Intel Knights Landing, spawning only as many threads as *physical* cores might result in a little performance improvement due to less contention for hardware resources.
+  - Unless on a hyperthreads-centerd system, such as an Intel Knights Landing, spawning only as many threads as *physical* cores usually results in slightly better performance due to less contention for hardware resources.
   - Since, here, we are merely interested in benchmarking, when running on a NUMA system we should restrain an Operator to run on a single node of CPU cores (i.e., a single socket), as in practice one should always use MPI